kbario/spear.nvim/README.md

 **Blazingly fast intrafolder neovim file navigation.**

-*Reduce the number of keystrokes and the cognitive overhead needed to move within folders with consistent file structures.*
+*Reduce the number of keystrokes and the cognitive overhead needed to move to a neighbouring file.*

 </div>